tbfe-de/mc-cppfor-ex/clock-02x/README.txt

 Adding an interface to the clock
 ================================

-Adding different kinds of clocks and operate them via the common interface.
+Still to be done: show how different clocks can be added and all of them operated through that single interface.